fastlane/docs/docs/codesigning/xcode-project.md

 Apple's Automatic Provisioning in Xcode 8 will automatically generate a private key, development certificate, and managed development provisioning profile for each computer used to build a project.
 Since Xcode can auto-generate these for you, there is no need to share them between teammates' computers.
 As such, when using Xcode Automatic Provisioning, there is no need to use `match development` to keep development keys, certificates, and provisioning profiles in sync.

-If you are using _match_ to manage development code signing, Automatic Provisioning will use the _match_-generated key and certificate.
+If you are already using _match_ to manage development code signing, Automatic Provisioning will use the _match_-generated key and certificate.
 However, Xcode will create and manage its own provisioning profile and will not use the _match_-generated profile.

 #### `match appstore` and Xcode Automatic Provisioning